ktalexan/OCSWITRS/README.md

     style sp5 fill:#641e16
 ```

-## Getting Started

 To understand the project process and analysis, please review the documentation in this project.
+The two major code sections are the R scripts and the Python Jupyter notebooks.
+The R scripts are used for data preparation and processing, while the Python Jupyter notebooks are used for analysis and visualization of spatial data.
+The following sections provide an overview of the R scripts and Python Jupyter notebooks used in the project.

+### R Scripts Sequence

 The starting point is the [**R Scripts**](scripts/rScripts) folder, where the data is cleaned and prepared for analysis.
 The [README.md](scripts/rScripts/README.md) file in this folder provides an overview of the data processing steps, and the sequence of the scripts to be applied.
 The scripts are organized in a way that allows for easy navigation and understanding of the data processing steps.

+### Python Jupyter Notebooks Sequence

+The [**Python Jupyter Notebooks**](notebooks) folder contains the notebooks used for analysis and visualization of spatial data.
+The notebooks are organized into five main sections: part 1, part 2, part 3, part 4, and part 5.
+Review the [README.md](notebooks/README.md) section file that provides an overview of the spatial analysis and visualization process sequence.
+The notebooks are organized in a way that allows for easy navigation and understanding of the analysis steps.